 Expat retirees should plan ahead for emergency medical costs, even if they are significantly lower than in the US.
 While a local insurance program can cover immediate care, a global health insurance plan can offer more robust care, which, as a retiree, you need.

 3. Private healthcare insurance in Mexico

 Many private healthcare facilities in Mexico have a reputation for excellent standards.

-In fact, American patients often schedule surgeries or dental procedures at the top Mexican hospitals as the cost for healthcare tends to be lower than in the US.
+In fact, American patients often schedule surgeries or dental procedures at the top Mexican hospitals as the cost of healthcare tends to be lower than in the US.

 As a general rule, you can expect your medical bill for private healthcare to be approximately 50% lower than in the US.